epfl-ada/ada-2022-project-toestewbrr/README.md

 10. [Knowledge Base Population (KBP)](https://stanfordnlp.github.io/CoreNLP/kbp.html): Filters meaningful relation triples.

-#### 2.4.
-Results

-Note: Due to the weakness of our available computing power, our current analysis is restricted to [ADD NUMBER] romantic comedy movies.
+Due to the weakness of our available computing power, our current analysis is restricted to [ADD NUMBER] romantic comedy movies.
 A broader analysis will be performed when we gain access to more powerful computing clusters.

 From our custom pipeline, we extracted couples from all romantic comedy summaries.
 The **NER** annotator recognizes characters, while **coref** links together all common mentions of each character.
 The **OpenIE** and **KBP** annotators then conveniently label love relationships between entities as `per:spouse`.
 By extracting these relationships, we identified [ADD NUMBER] relationships among [ADD NUMBER] different movies.